Dee-Techie/Cybersecurity-Portfolio/Labs/Phishing-Email-Analysis-1.md

-# 🧪 Phishing Lab Blog: Investigating Suspicious Emails
+# 🧪 Phishing Lab Blog I: Investigating Suspicious Emails

 ## 🔍 Scenario
 You are a **Level 1 SOC Analyst** 🧑‍💻.
 Several suspicious emails have been forwarded to you from coworkers.
 Your mission is to **analyze the emails** and extract key details so your team can implement rules to block similar future phishing or spam messages.